 What is next?

 This post is part of the series on investments.
 The next post in the series explains how to calculate the return of a portfolio of assets.
-The previous explained the investors’ appetite for risk by distinguishing between risk-averse, risk-neutral, and risk-seeking behavior.
+The previous post explained the meaning of the “risk aversion coefficient” and discussed the methods of measuring risk aversion.

 If you enjoyed reading this post, please share it with your friends who may like it as well.
 Also, feel free to ask questions or make suggestions by leaving a comment below.